Head-to-Head

 Pricing Comparison

-Google Drive pricing starts at $2/mo with a free tier available.
-OneDrive pricing starts at $2/mo with a free tier available.
+Google Drive starts at $2/mo with a free tier.
+OneDrive starts at $2/mo with a free tier.

-Google Drive cons: Privacy concerns with Google, Storage shared with Gmail/Photos, Upload limits on free tier.
+**Google Drive** - Strengths: Generous free tier, Best real-time collaboration, Excellent search, Works on any device, Integrates with Google ecosystem - Drawbacks: Privacy concerns with Google, Storage shared with Gmail/Photos, Upload limits on free tier, Desktop app can be slow

 The Verdict